Windsor, California: Government

-On April 8, 2021, the San Francisco Chronicle published an article where four women accused Mayor Dominic Foppoli of sexual assault between 2003 and 2019.
+As of November 2022, Rosa Reynoza is acting mayor.
+On April 8, 2021, the San Francisco Chronicle published an article where four women accused then Mayor Dominic Foppoli of sexual assault between 2003 and 2019.
 Following that, five more women came forward accusing Foppoli of sexual assault, leading to public outrage and calls for him to resign.
 Foppoli officially resigned on May 21, 2021, after reality TV personality Farrah Abraham publicly accused him of sexually assaulting her.
-This led to national attention put onto the town and the extreme pressure finally pushed Foppoli to leave office.

-County

-The Town of Windsor is part of Sonoma County.
-The County government provides countywide services such as elections and voter registration, prosecutor and public defender, jails, vital records, property records, tax collection, public health, and social services.
-The Sonoma County Board of Supervisors sits as the governing board of Sonoma County and of various special jurisdictions such as the Sonoma County Water Agency, the Northern Sonoma County Air Pollution Control District, the Agricultural Preservation and Open Space District, County Sanitation Districts, and the Community Development Commission.
-The Board is composed of five supervisors elected from supervisorial districts for four year terms.

 State

 In the California State Legislature, Windsor is located in the 2nd Senate district and the 2nd Assembly district.